dtinit/data-transfer-project/index-staging.md

 <img src="./HowItWorks.png" width="548">

-An individual who wants to move their photos data from Service C, for example, to Service E, doesn’t have to worry about file types since both Service C and Service E are part of the Data Transfer Project.
+An individual who wants to move their photos data from Serivce Provider C, for example, to Service Provider E, doesn’t have to worry about file types since both Service Provider C and Service Provider E are part of the Data Transfer Project.
 Data Transfer Project APIs handle the file conversions on both ends, as well as manage the transaction between services.
-The Service Providers use their authenticate on both ends using their primary authentication infrastructure.
+Each Service Provider uses their own primary authentication infrastructure to ensure authentication on both sides of the transfer.

 ### Initial Data Portability Enabled
 The initial set of file types which can be moved directly between online service providers via Data Transfer Project include: